nedbat/coveragepy/doc/cmd.rst

 .. _gevent: http://www.gevent.org/
 .. _eventlet: http://eventlet.net/

+If you are measuring coverage in a multi-process program, or across a number of machines, you'll want the ``--parallel-mode`` switch to keep the data separate during measurement.
+See :ref:`cmd_combining` below.

 By default, coverage.py does not measure code installed with the Python interpreter, for example, the standard library.
 If you want to measure that code as well as your own, add the ``-L`` (or ``--pylib``) flag.